steliosmagalios/uom-bank/README.md

 # UoM Bank - A simple 3-tier app

+## Running
+To run the project you can use docker-compose.
+Simply run docker-compose up and go to localhost:80

 ## Endpoints

 The endpoints that the application exposes to the outside world (tier 1)